 The world is a noisy place.
 Donors are bombarded with constant messaging that can drown out a nonprofit’s attempts to reach them.
 So, how can you connect with your donors despite all the other ads, social messages, texts, and emails that are vying for their attention?
 Having donor engagement strategies in place is a solid start!

-Donor engagement strategies are important for any nonprofit that wants to inspire generosity in their community and build a base of lifelong supporters.
+Donor engagement is critical for any nonprofit that wants to inspire generosity in its community and build a sustainable, resilient base of support.
+By leveling up beyond one-off interactions and building real relationships with your donors, you’ll be well on your way to turning occasional givers into lifelong superfans.

 What Is a Donor Engagement Strategy?

-Donor engagement is what your organization does to build and strengthen donor relationships, plus the methods you use to keep donors active and involved.
+Donor engagement is what your organization does to build and strengthen donor relationships by keeping them active and involved with your mission.

 There are many ways your organization can engage donors in each step—those details are unique to your nonprofit!
-But these four basic steps of the donor engagement cycle are key parts of your overall donor engagement strategy.
+But these four basic steps of the donor engagement cycle are going to be key parts of your overall donor engagement strategy.

 As a fundraiser, you probably have a good feel for how your donors want to engage with you, whether it’s on social media, through email, over the phone, or face-to-face.